Loading Events

 Special Event: Francisco Fullana and SOA Sinfonietta

-As part of the CMC Youth Chamber Music Initiative, guest violinist Francisco Fullana joins the Charleston County School of the Arts Sinfonietta for a special performance at the College of Charleston Sottile Theatre.
+As part of the CMC Youth Chamber Music Initiative, guest violinist Francisco Fullana joins the Charleston County School of the Arts Sinfonietta for a special performance on Thursday, November 9th at 7pm at St. Matthew’s Lutheran Church, 405 King Street.

 “Each year we attract world-renowned guest artists to perform alongside our professional musicians of Chamber Music Charleston for our Ovation Concerts, and we are excited to expand this opportunity for guest artist to work with the accomplished string students at SOA,” says Sandra Nikolajevs, President and Artistic Director of Chamber Music Charleston.
 “Providing the students with the change to not only hear an artist of the caliber of Francisco Fullana, but to work with him closely in exploring the music of Holst, Shostakovich, and Montgomery over the course of four days, will create an incredible experience for the students and audience alike.”